Last Updated on November 5, 2022 by Aaron

 Parmesan (commonly refer to Parmigiano Reggiano) and gorgonzola are both the Italian cheese that has a long history to trace.
-They are both certified PDO (Protected Designation of Origin) product regulated under the EU law, where the cheese can only be made under strict criteria in the restricted region in Italy.
+They are both certified PDO (Protected Designation of Origin) product regulated under the EU law, where the cheese can only be made in the restricted region in Italy.

 Therefore, more often, there is a lot of “fake” imitation across the globe.
 So much so, these imitations have formed themselves a new industry that worth millions of dollars.